ecm200/caltech_birds/README.md

 ## CUB_TOOLS package installation

-To install the cub_tools set of modules into your PyTorch environment, do the following:
+To install the cub_tools set of modules into your Python environment, do the following:

-  *cd cub_tools*
+  *cd pkg*

   *pip install .*